14 Dec 2021

 Subscribe to our newsletter.
 Enter your details below.

-Amidst this, what is increasingly clear is the impact that distributed ledger technologies such as blockchain can have on the talent acquisition process, due in part to the rapid growth of decentralised peer to peer (P2P) networking.
+Amidst this, what is increasingly clear is the impact that distributed ledger technologies such as blockchain can have on the talent acquisition process, due in part to the rapid growth of decentralized peer to peer (P2P) networking.

 Blockchain and talent acquisition